 Federal student loans don’t require DTI for approval

-One of the few types of loans that doesn’t factor DTI in during underwriting is federal student loans.
+One of the few types of loans that don’t factor DTI in during underwriting is federal student loans.
 For these, approval is based on need.
 Your debt level and credit score never factor in, which means it’s easier to get approved.

 The tradeoff is that you can end up with way more debt than you can afford.
 Students graduate with an average debt level of $35,000 in student loans.
-Most entry level salaries would lead to a DTI of more than 41% based on that alone.
+Most entry-level salaries would lead to a DTI of more than 41% based on that alone.

 Payday loans also don’t care about DTI

 If you have a high debt ratio, payday loans are often where you turn.
 The underwriting process for short-term installment loans is different.
 Neither your credit score nor your DTI matter.
 But that shouldn’t make you feel good about taking out payday loans.
 While they don’t consider DTI during payday approval, payday loans DO factor into DTI for other financing.
 So, payday loans trap you in a cycle of only being able to take out other payday loans.
-Given the excessively high interest rates, it’s almost never worth it.
+Given the excessively high-interest rates, it’s almost never worth it.

 No, your DTI does not affect your credit score in any way.
 There is often a correlation between a low DTI and a high credit score because having less debt is always looked upon favorably, but they are not the same thing.
 A financial measurement that does count towards your credit score is debt-to-credit ratio, better known as the credit utilization ratio.